 Alcoholics Anonymous Western North Carolina

-Serving the Communities of: Andrews, Bethel, Bryson City, Canton, Cashiers, Cherokee, Clyde, Cullowhee, Franklin, Hayesville, Highlands, Maggie Valley, Murphy, Otto, Robbinsville, Sylva, & Waynesville
+Serving the Communities of: Andrews, Bethel, Brasstown, Bryson City, Canton, Cashiers, Cherokee, Clyde, Cullowhee, Franklin, Hayesville, Highlands, Maggie Valley, Murphy, Otto, Robbinsville, Sylva, & Waynesville

 Alcoholics Anonymous ® is a fellowship of People who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership; we are self-supporting through our own contributions.
 AA is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.